-J&K: One terrorist killed in gunbattle with security forces; Encounter underway
+J&K: Two terrorists killed in gunbattle with security forces

-Srinagar, Nov 12: One terrorist has reportedly been gunned down by the security forces in Ganderbal, Jammu and Kashmir, this morning.
+Srinagar, Nov 12: Two terrorist has reportedly been gunned down by the security forces in Ganderbal, Jammu and Kashmir, this morning.

 A gun battle broke out on Tuesday morning between the security forces and the terrorists in J&K's Gund area.
 Gund is part of Ganderbal area in the state.